Girvin, Saskatchewan

 Girvin is a former village of 20 people in Saskatchewan, Canada.
 It is located midway between Regina and Saskatoon on Highway 11 between the towns of Davidson and Craik.
-The village was formally dissolved in 2005; its remaining population is now counted as part of the rural municipality of Arm River.
+The village was formally dissolved in 2005; its remaining population is now counted as part of the Rural Municipality of Arm River No. 252.

 History

-Prior to December 19, 2005, Girvin was unincorporated as a village, and was restructured as a hamlet under the jurisdiction of the rural municipality of Arm River on that date.
+Prior to December 19, 2005, Girvin was unincorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Arm River No. 252 on that date.